RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Introduction

-To bridge this gap, we systematically evaluate the performance of RAG and GraphRAG on general text-based tasks using widely adopted datasets, including Question Answering and Query-based Summarization.
-Specifically, we assess two representative GraphRAG methods: {\bf (1)} Knowledge Graph-based GraphRAG~\cite{Liu_LlamaIndex_2022}, which extracts a Knowledge Graph (KG) from text and performs retrieval solely based on the KG and {\bf (2)} Community-based GraphRAG~\citep{edge2024local}, which retrieves information not only from the constructed KG but also from hierarchical communities within the graph.
-For the Question Answering task, we conduct experiments on both single-hop and multi-hop QA under single-document and multi-document scenarios.
-Similarly, for the Query-based Summarization task, we evaluate both single-document and multi-document summarization to comprehensively assess the effectiveness of RAG and GraphRAG.
+To address this gap, we conduct a controlled and systematic benchmark of RAG and GraphRAG on widely used text-based tasks, focusing on \textit{Question Answering} (QA) and \textit{Query-based Summarization}.
+We consider four representative categories of GraphRAG systems: {\bf (1)} \emph{KG-based GraphRAG}~\cite{Liu_LlamaIndex_2022}, which extracts a KG from text and performs retrieval over the KG; {\bf (2)} \emph{Community-based GraphRAG}~\citep{edge2024local}, which performs retrieval over community structures and hierarchical abstractions; {\bf (3)} \emph{Text-centric graph-guided RAG}~\citep{jimenez2024hipporag}, which retrieves original text chunks with the assistance of a constructed knowledge graph; and {\bf (4)} \emph{Hierarchical summary-based GraphRAG}~\citep{sarthi2024raptor}, which builds hierarchical summaries to enable multi-granular retrieval without relying on explicit KGs.
+For QA, we evaluate both single-hop and multi-hop settings; for summarization, we consider both single-document and multi-document scenarios.
+Crucially, we introduce a unified evaluation protocol that standardizes data preprocessing, retrieval, and generation settings, enabling fair and reproducible comparisons across paradigms.